cseriildi/llvm-project/clang/lib/Tooling/Inclusions/Stdlib/PR.md

 1. **Is the existing proposal in https://github.com/llvm/llvm-project/pull/66089 still planned to be completed?**

-   * It appears to introduce a more general solution that aligns closely with the logic of [IWYU](https://github.com/include-what-you-use/include-what-you-use/blob/master/iwyu_include_picker.cc#L346) and could potentially cover both standard and POSIX symbols in a unified way.
+   * It appears to introduce a more general solution that aligns closely with the logic of [IWYU's implementation](https://github.com/include-what-you-use/include-what-you-use/blob/master/iwyu_include_picker.cc#L346) and could potentially cover both standard and POSIX symbols in a unified way.
 Basically, it maps private headers to public headers, instead of symbols to public headers.
 This might simplify future contributions and extensions.

 2. **Is it appropriate to maintain POSIX mappings in separate files**, or should we integrate them into the existing mapping files despite them not being part of the standard library?